KBNLresearch/WordEmbeddingPlayground/README.md

 ## Updates 26 - 07

+- Skype with Melvin on possible collaboration

 - Theory: Read Chapter 10 "Pre-trained Word Representation", in "Neural Network Methods for Natural Language Processing" by Yoav Goldberg

+- Focus on Deep Contextual Word Embedding (BERT/ELMo)
+	- Experiment with existing APIs
+			- FLAIR/BERT as a service
+	- Apply for research
+	- Optimizing/fine-tuning models